The Italian Almond Cookie

 This 8-ingredient easy to make cookie is grain free, gluten free and vegetarian.
 My take on the Classic Italian Almond Cookie!

 Sadly strange how back 50 years ago, we called cookies like we saw them- an almond cookie!
-Today, they have all sorts of eye catching titles and ingredient descriptiveness to help people with varying dietary needs decide whether or not they will make this recipe!!
+Today, they have all sorts of eye catching titles and ingredient descriptiveness to help people with varying dietary needs decide whether or not they will even read the recipe!!
 Ah, the marches of time!

 Speaking of Time, this recipe was a childhood favorite.
 It was shared, not by a recipe card, because it didn’t exist in my mom’s kitchen, but by watching her with my aunts or cousins prepping it or practicing and making it with her.
 Of course, I have tweaked the recipe from its classic version to a little healthier version by taking out the white refined sugar.